Nordstrom: Wallin & Nordstrom and Nordstrom Best

 Nordstrom eventually settled on a shoe store that opened in 1901, called Wallin & Nordstrom.
 Carl F. Wallin, the co-founder of the store, was the owner of the adjacent shoe repair shop.
 John and Hilda had five children, three of whom would follow him into the family business, Everett W. (1903), Elmer J. (1904) and Lloyd N. Nordstrom.

 In 1928, John W. Nordstrom retired and sold his shares to two of his sons, Everett and Elmer.
 In 1929, Wallin also retired and sold his shares to them.
-The 1930 grand opening of the remodeled Second Avenue store marked the change of name to Nordstrom's.
+The 1930 grand opening of the remodeled Second Avenue store marked the change of name to Nordstrom.
 Lloyd Nordstrom subsequently joined the company in 1933, and the three brothers ran the business together for almost forty years.

 By 1958, Nordstrom had expanded to eight stores in two states but still sold only shoes.
 Apparel came with its purchase of Best's Apparel of Seattle in 1963, and the company's name was changed to Nordstrom Best.

 Following renaming to Nordstrom

-In 1971, the company was taken public on NASDAQ.
+In 1971, the company was taken public on National Association of Securities Dealers Automated Quotations (NASDAQ).
+It was one of the first companies to be listed on the then-newly established stock exchange.
 It was moved to the New York Stock Exchange in 1999 under the ticker symbol JWN after John W. Nordstrom, its founder.

 Their business continued beyond stores in 1974.
 On December 5, the National Football League announced the signing of a franchise agreement that would put a team in Seattle, Washington.
 Representing the family as majority partner of the consortium was Lloyd W. Nordstrom.
-However, he would never see a game as owner, as he died of a heart attack on January 20, 1976, eight months before the newly-christened Seattle Seahawks took the field.
-While the Nordstrom group had majority control, entrepreneur Herman Sarkowsky was the first chief operating officer.
+However, he would never see a game as owner, as he died of a heart attack on January 20, 1976, eight months before the newly christened Seattle Seahawks took the field.
+With his death, the estate of Mr. Nordstrom would oversee the team, with co-owner and entrepreneur Herman Sarkowsky serving as the team's first chief operating officer.